awsdocs/aws-cdk-guide/v2/constructs.md

 ## Writing your own constructs<a name="constructs_author"></a>

 In addition to using existing constructs like `s3.Bucket`, you can also write your own constructs, and then anyone can use them in their apps\.
 All constructs are equal in the AWS CDK\.
-An AWS CDK construct such as `s3.Bucket` or `sns.Topic` behaves the same as a construct from a third\-party library that someone published via NPM or Maven or PyPI—or to your company's internal package repository\.
+An AWS CDK construct \(such as `s3.Bucket` or `sns.Topic`\) behaves the same as a construct from a third\-party library published via NPM, Maven, or PyPI\.
+Constructs published to your company's internal package repository also behave the same way\.

 To declare a new construct, create a class that extends the [Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class, in the `constructs` package, then follow the pattern for initializer arguments\.

-For example, you could declare a construct that represents an Amazon S3 bucket which sends an Amazon Simple Notification Service \(Amazon SNS\) notification every time someone uploads a file into it:
+The following example shows how to declare a construct that represents an Amazon S3 bucket\.
+The S3 bucket sends an Amazon Simple Notification Service \(Amazon SNS\) notification every time someone uploads a file into it\.

 ------
 #### [ TypeScript ]